Inside the Viva Connections desktop app, or BYO Viva app

 ChartPart for SharePoint 1.0 released

 After a few weeks of testing and great feedback, ChartPart for SharePoint 1.0 is available for download on CodePlex.
 CharPart for SharePoint is a free chart web part for SharePoint (WSS 3.0 or MOSS 2007) that enables you to easily create charts based on existing lists and views in SharePoint.
 These are some of the features of ChartPart 1.0 Generate a graph from a SharePoint list in just a few clicks Multiple graph types (bars, columns, splines etc) Legend Title Multiple built-in palettes Custom palettes Size of graph Supports columns such as dates, lookups, calculated, users etc ChartPart is currently translated into English, Swedish and Portuguese and German coming soon.
+Please contact me if you would like to help out in translating it to other languages.

 SharePoint